41nyaa/ng-todo/README.md

 ## AngularJS-TypeScript-Sample
 This project is a so simple sample using AngularJS, TypeScript and webpack.
-This prject was created by the following procedure.
+This project was created by the following procedure.

 ```bash
 npm init -y